eclipse-tractusx/tutorial-resources/mxd/README.md

 Every service in the cluster has their own database, but for the sake of simplicity, they are hosted in one Postgres server.
 We will show in [later sections](#8-improving-the-setup), how the databases can be segregated out.
 Feel free to inspect all the databases and tables, but there is not much data in there yet.
-Particularly the connector databases will be empty.
-We will fill them in the subsequent steps.
+There is just a few automatically seeded assets, policies and contract definitions.

 ### Verify your local installation